 3. Pull Onto a Ramp Jack

-If you have a travel partner, it helps to have them get out of the vehicle and guide you into position for this part.
+If you have a travel partner, have them guide you into position for this part.
 Be sure to engage your parking brake once your RV is in position.

 4. Secure Your RV With Tire Chocks